aws/aws-database-encryption-sdk-dynamodb/specification/changes/2025-08-25-beacon-partitions/background.md

 - You're going to use that beacon in an index (GSI)
 - The queries you make against that index are expected to return a very small number of results
-- Your security people have agreed that reducing the number of partitions for this beacon is acceptable.
+- Your security stakeholders have agreed that reducing the number of partitions for this beacon is acceptable.

 ### Behind the scenes